NatalieKAndersson/CRUST/README.md

 Functions to plot copy number estimation and figure out allelic composition.
 I am also testing a new method for estimating copy numbers which gives user more freedom to tweak.

 More features will be added gradually.
-If you'd like to see a specific feature incorporated in `CloneStrat`, you can send a request [here](https://htmlpreview.github.io/?https://github.com/Subhayan18/CloneStrat/blob/master/footer.html)
+If you'd like to see a specific feature incorporated in `CloneStrat`, send me a request [here](https://htmlpreview.github.io/?https://github.com/Subhayan18/CloneStrat/blob/master/footer.html)